paulappz/youtube-port-catalog/youtube_playlist.md

 4. Click `Save`.
 5. Click  `Create` button on the just created action on the self service action page.
-6. Enter the Playlist Id in the input feild.
+6. Enter the `Playlist Id` in the input field.
 7. Click  the `Execute` button to execute the action.

   <details>